colts70/The-Sematic-Stack/README.md

 This protocol moves the first semantic index out of search engines’ private knowledge graphs and into a public, domain-owned layer defined by five deterministic anchors, including a sitemap indicating where to crawl first and a root descriptor providing the instruction used for first-hop resolution.

-Determinism requires a root descriptor at /.well-known/stack.
+ Requires a root descriptor at /.well-known/stack.

 “The Root Descriptor is a deterministic discovery manifest, not an internal authority oracle; determinism comes from resolving the five external anchors and verifying their binding back to the Root Descriptor.”